 Once spun it can be woven on a backstrap loom.
 It is threaded through the warp threads using an extra long needle and pushed down using a wooden machete and comb.

-Micaela had learned to weave by the age of 10.
+Micaela had learned backstrap weaving by the age of 10.
 Her daughter, Dominga, learned to weave aged 12.
 Dominga, who has just given birth to a daughter, will no doubt pass on her skills to the next generation.